nuitrcs/python_intermediate_july2025_evanston/README.md

-# Python Intermediate June 2025
+# Python Intermediate July 2025

 This is repository for python intermediate workshops